ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

   language tag syntax specified in {{Section 2.1 of !RFC5646}}.
 : This field is optional but RECOMMENDED to aid in localization.

-New JSON names can be defined in the IANA registry introduced in {{IANA-Names}}.
-Such names MUST consist only of lower-case ASCII characters, digits, and hyphen-minus (that is, Unicode characters U+0061 through 007A, U+0030 through U+0039, and U+002D).
-Also, these names MUST be 63 characters or shorter and it is RECOMMENDED they be as short as possible.

 The text in the "j" and "o" names can include international characters.
 The text will be in natural language, chosen by the DNS administrator